Here are our top 7 ways to make your blow-dry last longer…

 6. Wash hair twice

 The cleaner your hair is, the longer you blow-dry is likely to last.
-You need to be starting with super clean hair and that means two washes.
+You need to start with super clean hair and that means two washes.

-7. Use the right settings on your hairdryer
+7. Use the correct settings on your hairdryer

 If you want to make your blow-dry last longer, make sure that your hairdryer gets really hot.
 Also, you need to get your hair completely dry.
 If your hair isn’t completely dry it won’t hold its shape and will easily become kinked.